goodcodedev/descr/README.md

 bg blue
 say "Hello world"
 ```
-To traverse this items, the following code could be created:
+To traverse these items, the following code could be created:
 ```rust
 use lang::visitor::Visitor;

 struct Interpr;
 impl<'a> Visitor<'a> for Interpr {

     fn visit_say(&mut self, node: &'a Say) {
         println!("Saying: {}", node.quoted);
     }